 I would describe the pain level as similar to waxing.
 It takes longer, but you can stop at any time, take a break, and come back.
 I can easily do my shins, knees, and calves without too much trouble.
-There are areas that make me wince a bit: the back of the knee and the skin just below are more painful, as are the ankles and the top of the foot.
+There are areas that make me wince a bit, usually thinner skin near bones: the back of the knee (trust me, this is home to fine hairs you didn't even realise existed) and the skin just below are more painful, as are the ankles.
 But remember once it's done, you'll be hair-free for longer, anything between two and six weeks depending on your hair-growth cycles and how long you've been epilating.

 Epilating the Underarms

 Yeah, this hurts.
 A lot.
 I'd give it a 9/10.
 I probably could have done it, but it seemed like a lot of pain for little gain.
 Enduring that pain seems completely unnecessary when you just spend a minute or two shaving in the shower, or seek out a more pain-free alternative that also promises long-lasting results, like IPL.
 If you've ever waxed your armpits, you'll know the skin here is pretty sensitive to hair removal at the root.
 I don't really feel like an epilator is best used in this area, but if you've managed it, I send you a huge high five!

 Epilating the Bikini Line